o-qcblog/o-qcblog.github.io/about.md

 *This blog would be incomplete without expressing my heartfelt gratitude to my parents and teachers.
 A special thanks to Nishkal Rao for consistently providing valuable feedback and helping me enhance the quality of my posts.*

 *This site is hosted by Github Pages and uses [Jekyll Now](https://github.com/barryclark/jekyll-now), a Jekyll theme by Barry Clark.
 The logo, images and videos appearing on the site are my own (unless otherwise specified).
-I make these primarily using [PENUP](https://www.penup.com/main/home) and PowerPoint.*
+I make these primarily using [PENUP](https://www.penup.com/main/home) and PowerPoint.
+For maths related images I use tikz in LaTeX.*

 *Blog started on May, 2024*